Warriors rally from 14 down in 4th, beat Lakers 115-113

+LOS ANGELES (AP) — Stephen Curry and the Golden State Warriors are starting to make a habit of fourth-quarter rallies against teams from Los Angeles.

-LOS ANGELES (AP) — Stephen Curry scored 26 points, Kelly Oubre Jr. added 23 and the Golden State Warriors rallied from a 14-point, fourth-quarter deficit to defeat the Los Angeles Lakers 115-113 on Monday night.
+Curry scored 26 points on Monday night as the Warriors rallied from a 14-point, fourth-quarter deficit to defeat the Los Angeles Lakers 115-113.

+“We kept our composure.
+The second unit was amazing both halves,” Curry said.
+“We got some momentum in the second half to give us a chance and carry us down the stretch.
+It was similar to the Clippers game.
+We’ve done it twice now, but want to get leads early.”

+Golden State trailed the Clippers by 22 in the third quarter on Jan.
+8 before storming back for a 115-105 win.
+On Monday, the Lakers sprinted out to a 19-point lead in the first quarter and dominated the first 42 minutes.

 LeBron James’ 3-pointer gave the Lakers a 97-83 advantage early in the fourth before the Warriors battled back.
 They trailed 106-97 with 5:52 remaining before going on a 15-2 run that gave Golden State its first lead.
 Oubre had tied it at 108 with a driving layup and Draymond Green’s layup with 2:40 remaining gave the Warriors their first lead of the night.